The Power Of A Mascot

 STEP 1: Research

 I’ll start by learning about your brand, your goals, and how you plan to use the mascot.
 I’ll also do research on your industry, target audience, and competition.
-On my website I’ve even got a free questionnaire designed to help you think through your brand messaging, and to help me understand your needs so we start on the same page.
+On my website I’ve even got a free questionnaire designed to help you think through what your brand is saying, and to help me understand your needs so we start on the same page.

 STEP 2: Exploration